 Has Proven zMAX Micro-lubricant Works

-Over the past 50 years, hundreds of tests have been conducted on zMAX Micro-lubricant.
+Over the past 60 years, hundreds of tests have been conducted on zMAX Micro-lubricant.
 Many have been consumer tests using the product in everyday, real-life situations.
-But the important tests are the industry test protocols conducted in our own laboratory and by independent labs around the country.
-The tests have shown that zMAX literally soaks into metal to help reduce harmful carbon deposits, which helps zMAX:
+More detailed tests have been the industry test protocols conducted in our own laboratory and by independent labs around the country.
+These tests have shown that zMAX literally soaks into metal to help reduce harmful carbon deposits, which helps zMAX:

 - Reduce friction